fadam430/game-square/TESTING.md

 * When the collapsed Navbar is displayed, ensure the dropdown (when displayed) does close when the user interacts with another part of the current page.
 * When the collapsed Navbar is displayed, ensure the dropdown does not overflow onto the Viewport Control/content of the page.
 * The navigation links display the appropriate effects when hovered (desktop) over:
-    * The link produces the 'glow' effect, and changes from inactive (black) to active (lightblue).
+    * The link produces the 'glow' effect, and changes from inactive (Light Blue) to active (Neon Lime Green).
     * If the link is already in an active state, it only displays underscore effect and not change color.
 * The navigation links display the appropriate effects when touched (mobile/tablet).
     * Background change a highlight color.